ArjunJadeja/Bluffer/README.md

 - [Coroutines](https://github.com/Kotlin/kotlinx.coroutines) - A concurrency design pattern to execute code asynchronously.
 - Jetpack
   - Lifecycle - Observe Android lifecycles and handle UI states upon the lifecycle changes.
+  - Navigation - Implements navigation from simple button clicks to more complex patterns.
   - ViewModel - Manages UI-related data holder and lifecycle aware.
 Allows data to survive configuration changes such as screen rotations.
   - LiveData - LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
   - ViewBinding - Binds UI components in your layouts to data sources in your app using a declarative format rather than programmatically.